 DUI Speedy Trials: The Margin of Error as a Key to Acquittal

 In speedy DUI trials, conviction seems automatic.
-If the breathalyzer ticket reads over 0.60 mg/l in expired air, many public defenders recommend settling for the minimum penalty (fine and 8 months without a license) to obtain the one-third reduction.
-However, at Alonso Sala, we do not accept automatic plea bargains.
-In 2026, technical defense has achieved significant victories questioning the metrology of the devices and breaking the presumption of the machine's veracity.
+If the breathalyzer ticket reads over 0.60 mg/l in expired air, an immediate plea agreement for the minimum penalty (fine and 8 months without a license) is often presented as the only realistic option to obtain the one-third reduction.
+At Alonso Sala, we examine each case before any plea decision: technical defense allows challenging the metrology of the devices and, where appropriate, breaking the presumption of the machine's veracity.

 The Battle of the Margin of Error (PEM)